onekey-sec/unblob/docs/development.md

 - `parse_header()`: it will parse the file from the current offset in `endian` endianness into a structure using `HEADER_STRUCT` defined in `C_DEFINITIONS`.

-If you need to parse structure using different endianness, the class expose two properties:
+If you need to parse structure using different endianness, the class exposes two properties:

 - `cparser_le`: `dissect.cstruct` parser configured in little endian
 - `cparser_be`: `dissect.cstruct` parser configured in big endian

 !!!
 Recommendation

-    If you format allows it, we strongly recommend you to inherit from the StructHandler given that it will be strongly typed and less prone to errors.
+    If your format allows it, we strongly recommend you to inherit from the StructHandler given that it will be strongly typed and less prone to errors.

 ### Example Handler implementation